EWC-consortium/eudi-wallet-rfcs/ewc-rfc005-issue-legal-person-identification-data.md

 ```

 > [!NOTE]
-> To ensure compatibility with all wallets conforming to the European Blockchain Services Infrastructure (EBSI) standards, the following response format is also valid but not **mandatory** to support:
+> To ensure compatibility with all wallets conforming to the European Blockchain Services Infrastructure (EBSI) standards, the following response format is also valid but **optional** to support:

 ```json
 {